Coronavirus panic buying: Man tasered in toilet paper fight as world reacts to alarm down under

 • Truck carrying 'precious' toilet paper catches fire in Brisbane

-But plenty of people around the world are seeing the funny side of the rather ridiculous situation.
+Plenty of people around the world are seeing the funny side of the rather ridiculous situation as panic buying causes alarm down under.

 Stories published on The Washington Post, The New York Times, Reuters and the BBC all including one particular quote yesterday from Australian chief medical officer Professor Brendan Murphy questioning the approach being taken by roll-ravenous Aussies.